BaksiLi/LePythonPetit/README.md

-# petit
+# LePythonPetit
-This is a growing collection of my small programmes.
+This is a growing collection of small programs written in Python.

 ## Catalogue
 ### Small Scripts